igorwlodarczyk/scout_master/README.md

 ```

 ## Tests
-In order to run Selenium tests run pytest command from **root** directory.
+In order to start Selenium tests run pytest command from **root** directory.
 ```shell
 pytest
 ```